F0lak/dm_open_ref/ref/atom/movable/var/animate_movement.md

 Because of the advent of features like big icons, this value is no longer of much use.

-Note* This setting has no impact when used with pixel movement, except in special cases.
+Note+ This setting has no impact when used with pixel movement, except in special cases.
 See [Gliding](/ref/%7Bnotes%7D/gliding.md) for more details.